 - Power washer

 - According to my husband, most guys will like to receive clothes (even if they say they don’t).

 I think that most gifts fit into this category.
 Finding a gift that fits someone’s hobbies or activities is fairly easy to do and it is what many people turn to when trying to decide what gift to give.

 - Basketball: shoes, jerseys, shorts, balls, basketball standard

-- Golf: drivers, wedges, putter, gloves, balls, bag
+- Golf: drivers, wedges, putter, shoes, gloves, balls, bag

 - Rock climbing: pass for indoor quarry, shoes, rope, clips and carabiners, upgrade current pass